Winston-Salem in Forsyth County, North Carolina — The American South (South Atlantic)

 Erected 2000.

 Location.
 36° 5.916′ N, 80° 14.669′ W. Marker is in Winston-Salem, North Carolina, in Forsyth County.
-Marker is on West 4th Street, 0.1 miles east of NW Liberty Street, on the left when traveling east.
+It is on West 4th Street 0.1 miles east of NW Liberty Street, on the left when traveling east.
 Sign is across 4th St from a statue of a soldier.
 Touch for map.
 Marker is at or near this postal address: 1 W 4th St, Winston Salem NC 27101, United States of America.
 Touch for directions.

-Photographed By Michael C. Wilcox, January 25, 2012
+Photographed by Michael C. Wilcox, January 25, 2012

 3. Woolworth's